 The administrator of the plan is our board of directors or a committee of our board.
 In the case of options and stock purchase rights intended to qualify as "performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, the committee will consist of two or more "outside directors" within the meaning of Section 162(m).
 In addition, in administering the plan, we intend to comply with other applicable legal and regulatory requirements as may apply from time to time, including any NASDAQ listing requirements.
 The administrator determines the terms of options and stock purchase rights granted under this plan, including the number of shares subject to the award, the exercise or purchase price and the vesting and/or exercisability of the award and any other conditions to which the award is subject.
 No employee, however, may receive awards for more than 181,818 shares under this plan in any fiscal year.
 Incentive stock options granted under this plan must have an exercise price of at least 100% of the fair market value of the common stock on the date of grant.
 Incentive stock options granted to an employee who holds more than 10% of the total voting power of all classes of our stock or any parent or subsidiary's stock cannot be less than 110% of the fair market value of the common stock on the date of grant.
-The exercise price of nonstatutory stock options and stock purchase rights granted to our Chief Executive Officer and our four other most highly compensated officers will generally equal at least 100% of the grant date fair market value if we intend that the awards to those individuals will qualify as "performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code.
-Payment of the exercise or purchase price may be made in cash or any other consideration determined by the administrator, subject to applicable legal requirements.
+The exercise price of nonstatutory stock options and the purchase price of stock purchase rights will be the price determined by the administrator, although nonstatutory stock options and stock purchase rights granted to our Chief Executive Officer and our four other most highly compensated officers will generally equal at least 100% of the grant date fair market value if we intend that the awards to those individuals will qualify as "performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code.
+Payment of the exercise or purchase price may be made in cash or any other consideration determined by the administrator, subject